fleapapa/network_profile_recommender/README.md

 * The Python implementation is provided in a Jupyter notebook.
 It requires Jupyter Notebook.
 * The C++ implementations requires GNU C++11, MPICH library (or OpenMPI or Intel MPI) and Intel DAAL.

-Both implementations uses the same set of data samples in [etl2M.csv.*](https://github.com/fleapapa/network_profile_recommender/tree/master/data).
+Both implementations uses the same set of data samples.
 To run the same code on multiple distributed nodes, a network file system like NFS or Samba or a distributed file system like HDFS, GlusterFS or CephFS is required to access networked or distributed data files.